toptensoftware/moe-js/readme.md

 {{!-- This is a comment --}}
 ```

-Note: comment blocks can be used to surround other moe.js directives - ie: they're
+Note: comment blocks can be used to surround other Moe-js directives - ie: they're
 an effective way to "comment out" entire sections of a template.

 ### The Special `model` Variable